projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/020_Definition_Level/030_Typer_Definition/index.md

 2. use to the *typing rule(s) generated from the typer definition*, when this definition is present.

-There are no default typing rules, so the typer does not have a fallback to a third level, that is, when ask for the type of an AST node thetyper will simply return a null value.
+There are no default typing rules, so the typer does not have a fallback to a third level, that is, when ask for the type of an AST node the typer will simply return a null value.

 ## Content
 In [Typer Files](/030_Developing_a_Language/020_Definition_Level/030_Typer_Definition/010_Typer_Files) you can find an explanation of the parts of a typer definition.